YaswanthRayana1/90DaysOfDevOps/Days/day04.md

 ### Agile Development

-Agile is an approach that focuses on delivering small results faster rather than releasing one big interaction of the product; software is developed in iterations.
+Agile is an approach that focuses on delivering small results faster rather than releasing one big iteraction of the product; software is developed in iterations.
 The team releases a new version every week or month with incremental updates.
 The final goal of Agile is to deliver an optimal experience to the end-users.

 ### DevOps